xhzongyuan/RatsPain/README.md

 Please include the references here.

+<a id="ref1"></a>
-[1] Reference to the Rat Grimace Scale (RGS) study or documentation.
+1. Author Name.
+(Year).
+Title of the paper/book.
+Journal/Publisher.
+Reference to the Rat Grimace Scale (RGS) study or documentation.